T2Knock/ai-taolao/README.md

 The project use a basic example structure for a monorepo setup.
 Don't care too much about the **packages**, it's meant to be use for sharing resources but currently doesn't have any resources to share.

 All the application will be located in the **apps** folder.
-Each run their on their own structure.
+Each run their own structure.

 ```sh
 .